Sam Houston State University

 presentations on the types of goods and services they provide.

-The HUB Coordinator will inform HUBs about potential contract opportunities
+- The HUB Coordinator will inform HUBs about potential contract opportunities and future awards.

 HUB Subcontracting Plan (HSP)